PeterBaltov/ikbr-algo-trading/PHASE3_SUMMARY.md

 ## 📋 **What Was Accomplished**

-Phase 3 has successfully implemented a comprehensive multi-timeframe architecture that provides sophisticated data management, synchronization, execution scheduling, and strategy coordination capabilities for the ThetaGang algorithmic trading system.
+Phase 3 has successfully implemented a comprehensive multi-timeframe architecture that provides sophisticated data management, synchronization, execution scheduling, and strategy coordination capabilities for the moneytrailz algorithmic trading system.
 This phase creates the foundation for real-time, production-ready algorithmic trading across multiple timeframes.

 ## 🏗️ **Core Components Implemented**